RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/stream.md

 # Stream functions for Unicode

-Several of the stream built-in functions have been rewritten to implement a basic level of Unicode support
+Several of the stream built-in functions have been rewritten to implement a basic level of Unicode support.

+Unicode support for the built-in functions is implemented by the ``stream.cls`` package.
+It contains a set of helper routines implementing Unicode-enabled streams.

+### Backwards compatibility

+By default, stream operations continue to be byte-oriented, unless you specifically request otherwise.
+This allows existing programs to continue to run unchanged.

 ### Unicode-enabled streams